cosine7/CSE-503S-Module5-WeatherWidget-and-Calculator/README.md

 # Description

-A simple JavaScript calculator and Weather Widget
+A simple JavaScript calculator and weather widget